 For general information on JWTs, visit: https://jwt.io/.

-For information on using JWT authentication with the RTC plugin, see: JWT authentication.
+For information on using JWT authentication with the Real-Time Collaboration (RTC) plugin, see: JWT authentication.

-The RTC plugin exports a presence API to enable tracking when users enter and leave the collaboration session.
+The Real-Time Collaboration (RTC) plugin exports a presence API to enable tracking when users enter and leave the collaboration session.
 The only user information shared through the RTC server is the user id stored in the JWT

 sub claim.
 Other details such as the user’s full name are resolved locally so the Tiny Cloud will never see who is actually connecting.
 User resolution is performed through the